 Translates the ACES termination notice if it’s in a non-supported language.

-Locally prints and mails the translated ACES and eJAS letters to the adult recipient/ineligible parent in one envelope.
+Locally prints and mails the translated ACES and eJAS letters to the adult recipient in one envelope.

 Documents that the letters were sent in the eJAS time limit note type.